apache/arrow-site/_posts/2022-12-31-arrow-adbc.md

   <figcaption>The query execution flow.</figcaption>
 </figure>

-These API standards don't hold up, however, when columnar Arrow data comes into play.
+When columnar data comes into play, however, problems arise.
 JDBC is a row-oriented API, and while ODBC can support columnar data, the type system and data representation is not a perfect match with Arrow.
 In both cases, this leads to data conversions around steps 4–5, spending resources without performing "useful" work.

-This mismatch is important for the many columnar database systems, such as ClickHouse, Dremio, DuckDB, Google BigQuery, and others.
+This mismatch is important for columnar database systems, such as ClickHouse, Dremio, DuckDB, Google BigQuery, and others.
-Clients, such as Apache Spark and Pandas, work best with columnar data, so they would like to get columnar data directly from these systems.
+Clients, such as Apache Spark and Pandas, would like to get columnar data directly from these systems.
-But existing APIs don't offer an easy way to do this.
 Meanwhile, traditional database systems aren't going away, and these clients still want to consume data from them.
-Currently, this means writing extra code to convert data into a columnar representation.

 In response, we've seen a few solutions:

 - *Just provide JDBC/ODBC drivers*.
   These standards are here to stay, and it makes sense to provide these interfaces for applications that want them.
-  But for an Arrow-native database system, the server or driver has to convert data from columns to rows, sacrificing the advantages of columnar data.
-  And an application that *does* want columnar data then has to spend more time converting the data back.
+  But if both sides are columnar, that means converting data into rows for JDBC/ODBC, only for the client to convert them back into columns!
 - *Provide converters from JDBC/ODBC to Arrow*.
+  Some examples include [Turbodbc][turbodbc] and [arrow-jdbc][arrow-jdbc].
   This approach reduces the burden on client applications, but doesn't fundamentally solve the problem.
-  Unnecessary data conversions are still required in all cases.
+  Unnecessary data conversions are still required.
-  Some examples include [Turbodbc][turbodbc] and [arrow-jdbc][arrow-jdbc].
 - *Provide special SDKs*.
+  All of the columnar systems listed above do offer ways to get Arrow data, such as via [Arrow Flight SQL][flight-sql].
-  This means client applications need to spend time to integrate with each database they use.
+  But client applications need to spend time to integrate with each of them.
   (Just look at all the [connectors](https://trino.io/docs/current/connector.html) that Trino implements.)
-  And it doesn't help applications that want to work with systems that only support JDBC/ODBC.
+  And not every system offers this option.

 ADBC combines the latter two solutions under one API.
 In other words, ADBC provides a set of API definitions that client applications code to.